cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ### `TerminateTrialRequest`

-Request message for the `TerminateTrial` function.
+Request message for the `TerminateTrial` procedure.

 ```protobuf
 message TerminateTrialRequest {}